-Teen killed in Cleveland shooting identified as high school wrestler, football player
+16-year-old killed in shooting identified as high school wrestler, football player

-CLEVELAND– The teen who was shot and killed on Sunday has been identified as 16-year-old Bahati Juma.
+CLEVELAND-- The teen who was shot and killed on Sunday has been identified as 16-year-old Bahati Juma.

 Offiers responded to an apartment on Detroit Avenue near West 112th Street in Cleveland at about 10:25 p.m.
 Cleveland police said residents heard two shots then notified Juma had been shot.